How to Validate Someone’s Feelings (With Sample Statements)

 - Why can’t you be like (mention someone else’s name)?

 Validating someone’s feelings is never easy.
 It requires empathy, compassion, and a willingness to listen to and understand other people’s emotions.
-But the fact that you’re here and reading this post up to this point is proof that you are indeed willing to learn.
+But the fact that you’re here and reading this post up to this point proves that you are indeed willing to learn.
 And that’s all that matters.

 Donate To The Poor & Homeless Of South Florida